flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ## Games

 Games are primarily written in **68000 assembly**, while the sound driver is implemented in **Z80 assembly**.
-Both reside in the cartridge ROM and can be to 4 MB in size without the need for a [mapper](nes#going-beyond-existing-capabilities).
+Both reside in the cartridge ROM and can be up to 4 MB in size without the need for a [mapper](nes#going-beyond-existing-capabilities).

 ### Extra functions